leprisma31/robotic-winner/README.md

 # robotic-winner

 MaxQuant is a quantitative proteomics software package designed by the  Max Planck Institute for analyzing large-scale mass-spectrometric data sets.
 You can download the Max Planck Institute's GUI software at https://www.biochem.mpg.de/6304115/maxquant.
+The script includes 'module load' or 'qsub' comands & requires installation of mono/6.10.0, maxquant/1.6.17, or python3/3.7.7 .

 I created a python3—shell compatible—script
-which generates an XML file to be read by the MaxQuant program.
+which generates an XML file to be read by the executable MaxQuant program.
 The XML file is similar in structure to the HTML mark-up language, and the .py script accepts tab-delimited file(s) including specified html </tag> values (select_tags.txt), the 10 parameters required to execute the (non-gui) MaxQuant program.
 11TMT.txt includes parameters for 8 tags, which may vary depending on the (your) proteomics experiment: